replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 Applications can specify one or more of the supported Kubernetes workloads listed above.
 KOTS watches all specified workloads for state changes.

-For more information about how to interpret the application status displayed on the admin console dashboard, see [Resource Statuses](#resource-statuses) and [Aggregate Application Status](#aggregate-application-status) below.
+For more information about how to interpret the application status displayed on the Admin Console dashboard, see [Resource Statuses](#resource-statuses) and [Aggregate Application Status](#aggregate-application-status) below.

 ### Resource Statuses